 Rose water is a mixture of essential oils from rose petals suspended in water.
-It is a byproduct of distilling rose petals for their concentrated essential oils known as rose attar or rose otto.
+It is a byproduct of distilling rose petals for their concentrated essential oils known as rose attar.

 It takes about two metric tons of rose petals to make one kilo of rose attar, or one common ton of rose petals to make a pound of rose attar.
 Workers pick rose petals and deliver them to a processing shed so they can be crushed before distillation in a huge copper pot.
 In this still, the petals are covered with water and heated for about two hours.
 Then a valve is opened to allow steam to escape from the still to be collected in a cooling flask.

 The steam carries essential oils of rose and water to the flask.
 About 20% what arrives in the collection flask is essential oil, and about 80% is water with small amounts of essential oil mixed in.
 This water is known as rose water.
 The rose attar is a dark green syrup.
 As it cools, the green syrup forms white crystals.
 But the rose water stays liquid at room temperature and can be used in a variety of ways.

 Some of the favorite foods of Greece and Turkey are flavored with rose water.
 Loukoum, also known as Turkish delight, is flavored with rose water.
 In India and the Arab world, rice is flavored with rose water. 🍚🍷 Rose water is used as a substitute for cooking sherry, vermouth, and wine in the Muslim world, and it is an important ingredient in fruit drinks in Malaysia and Singapore, marzipan in Europe, a French dessert known as a madeleine, and in the cookies and candies popular in the early United States.